Integration runtime in Azure Data Factory

 Java Runtime Environment (JRE) is a dependency of Self Hosted IR.
 Please make sure you have JRE installed on the same host.

 Self-hosted IR network environment

-If you want to perform data integration securely in a private network environment, which does not have a direct line-of-sight from the public cloud environment, you can install a self-hosted IR on premises environment behind your corporate firewall, or inside a virtual private network.
+If you want to perform data integration securely in a private network environment, which doesn't have a direct line-of-sight from the public cloud environment, you can install a self-hosted IR on premises environment behind your corporate firewall, or inside a virtual private network.
 The self-hosted integration runtime only makes outbound HTTP-based connections to open internet.

 Self-hosted IR compute resource and scaling

 Install Self-hosted IR on an on-premises machine or a virtual machine inside a private network.
 Currently, we only support running the self-hosted IR on a Windows operating system.

 For high availability and scalability, you can scale out the self-hosted IR by associating the logical instance with multiple on-premises machines in active-active mode.
 For more information, see how to create and configure self-hosted IR article under how to guides for details.